Alex Bregman Preview, Player Props: Astros vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.52 team ERA ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.50).

-- Diamondbacks pitchers combine to give up 195 total home runs at a clip of 1.2 per game (to rank 20th in baseball).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (195 total, 1.2 per game).

-- The righty last appeared on Sunday against the New York Yankees, when he went six scoreless innings while giving up three hits.
+- His most recent appearance came on Monday against the New York Yankees, when the righty went five innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.